Winter storm that dropped record-breaking snow in New Orleans spreads into Florida and the Carolinas

 “We are expecting some winter weather we’re not used to in Northeast Florida,” the Jacksonville Sheriff’s Office posted on Facebook. ”The safest place you can be Tuesday night and Wednesday is at home!”

-In eastern North Carolina, drifting snow was expected with near-blizzard conditions in the state’s Outer Banks, where up to 8 inches (20.3 centimeters) were predicted to fall.
+In eastern North Carolina, drifting snow was expected with near-blizzard conditions in the state’s Outer Banks, where up to 8 inches (20.3 centimeters) could fall.

 Dangerous below-freezing temperatures with even colder wind chills were also expected to last over much of the week in the region.
 Authorities say three people have died in the cold weather.